zachwaite/idk/README.md

 - `dds-parser` - a parser for DDS files.
 Similar status to the rpg parser.
 - `idk-graph` - a source graph generator that outputs dot files to be rendered with graphviz.
+- `idkpy` - Python bindings to the rpgle-parser.
+Exposes the `parse_ast` function to Python.

 ## idk-nvim